Pivotality, twisted centres and the anti-double of a Hopf monad: A monadic perspective on twisted centres

 \subsection{Centralisable functors and the central bimonad}

-The construction of the double of a Hopf monad $H \from \cat V \to \cat V$ given in \cite{Bruguieres2012} relies heavily on an `accessible' left dual of the forgetful functor $U^{(Z)} \from \ZCat*{\cat V^H} \to \cat V^H$.
-It is obtained as an application of the coend calculus covered in Section~\ref{subsec: coend_calculus}.
+The construction of the double of a Hopf monad \(H \from \cat V \to \cat V\) given in \cite{Bruguieres2012} relies heavily on an `accessible' left dual of the forgetful functor \(U^{(Z)} \from \ZCat*{\cat V^H} \to \cat V^H\).
+It is obtained as an application of \emph{coend calculus}; see for example \cite{loregian2021}.

-\begin{definition} Suppose $\cat C$ to be a rigid category and $T \from \cat C \to \cat C$ to be an endofunctor.
-We call $T$ \emph{centralisable} if there exists a universal extranatural transformation
+\begin{definition} Suppose \(\cat C\) to be a rigid category and \(T \from \cat C \to \cat C\) to be an endofunctor.
+We call \(T\) \emph{centralisable} if there exists a universal extranatural transformation

 \end{definition}